Major Projects

 Friends of Fakahatchee: Dedicated to financial and volunteer support to preserve the unique ecology and cultural heritage of Fakahatchee Strand Preserve State Park and educate the public about its importance.

-Big Cypress Bend Boardwalk Expansion and Fakahatchee Strand Interpretive Pavilion
+Big Cypress Bend Boardwalk Expansion and Fakahatchee Interpretive Pavilion-Mission Accomplished!

-Designated as a National Natural Landmark by the National Park Service, the Big Cypress Bend Boardwalk within Fakahatchee Strand Preserve State Park takes the visitor back into a tiny slice of the virgin cypress forest that was miraculously spared from logging.
+Designated as a National Natural Landmark by the National Park Service, the Big Cypress Bend Boardwalk within Fakahatchee Strand Preserve State Park was built in the 1960’s by philanthropist Lester Norris who owned the land before the Fakahatchee became a Preserve.
+The Boardwalk takes visitors back into a tiny slice of the virgin cypress forest that was, thanks to Lester Norris, spared from logging.

-At 2,200 ft long, it weaves in dappled light through 500 year old bald cypress, three feet or more in diameter, under a canopy festooned with bromeliads and past trunks wrapped by ancient strangler figs. Other trees include stately royal palms, cabbage palms, pop ash and pond apple.
+It weaves in dappled light through 500 year old bald cypress, three feet or more in diameter, under a canopy festooned with bromeliads and past trunks wrapped by ancient strangler figs. Other trees include stately royal palms, cabbage palms, pop ash and pond apple.
 Pickerelweed and alligator flag grow in the swamp bordering the Boardwalk.
-At the end is an alligator hole where visitors will frequently spot wading birds as well as alligators.
+At the end is an alligator hole where visitors frequently spot wading birds as well as alligators.
 Along the way there is an active bald eagle nest.
-Visitors will frequently see pileated woodpeckers, barred owls, butterflies, anoles and various water snakes.
+Visitors frequently see pileated woodpeckers, small migrating birds, barred owls, butterflies, anoles and various water snakes.
+This Boardwalk at 2,200 ft long was closed after Hurricane IAN in Sept 2022.
+A contract for a complete reconstruction on the same footprint was awarded in the spring of 2024, the project is expected to take 18 months.
+When this Boardwalk is reconstructed it will connect to the new Boardwalk Expansion area which consist of parking, restrooms and an Interpretive Pavilion that was opened to the public In January 2024.

 A stroll along the boardwalk is a memorable immersion encounter with the Fakahatchee.